UK Parliamentary election on Thursday 12 December 2019

 Voting by post

-The deadline for receiving new postal vote and postal proxy applications, and for changes to existing postal or proxy votes is 5pm on Tuesday 26 November.
+The deadline for receiving new postal vote and postal proxy applications, and for changes to existing postal or proxy votes has now passed.

 Voting by proxy

-The deadline to apply to vote by proxy is 5pm on 4 December.
+The deadline to apply to vote by ordinary proxy has now passed.